About the Program

 Scientific American is at the heart of Nature Publishing Group's consumer media division, meeting the needs of the general public.
 Founded in 1845, Scientific American is the oldest continuously published magazine in the U.S. and the leading authoritative publication for science in the general media.
 Together with scientificamerican.com and 14 local language editions around the world it reaches more than 5 million consumers and scientists.
 Other titles include Scientific American MIND and Spektrum der Wissenschaft in Germany.
 Scientific American won a 2011 National Magazine Award for General Excellence.

-About NYU Polytechnic School of Engineering
+About NYU Tandon School of Engineering